Stipends and Tax Reporting

 Canadian Tuition Receipt (TL-11A) This form is used to certify eligibility for the tuition, education, and textbook amounts of a student attending a university outside Canada and to show the maximum tuition, education, and textbook amounts a student can transfer to a designated individual.
 It is the Official Tuition Receipt and is calculated in U.S. funds.
 A Canadian tuition receipt (TL-11A) can be requested by contacting the Service Center at Ask Us.

-Please provide the CUID, the tax year requested, and the mailing address.
+Please provide the student's UNI or their 9-digit PID, the tax year requested, and the mailing address.
 Requests usually take up to 6 business days.
 Students can choose to pick them up in person at 205 Kent Hall or have them mailed.